 Oven Dried Tomatoes

 These oven dried tomatoes are a very versatile ingredient.
 They can be used on antipasto platters, added to sandwiches, enjoyed on toast, or tossed through salads.
 And don’t forget to use the oil too!

-A square image showing a white hand with dark pink nail polish is holding a blue bowl on a table.
-The bowl is filled with oven dried tomatoes that have been covered in olive oil.Pin
+A white hand is holding a blue bowl filled with oven dried tomatoes covered in olive oil.Pin

+Oven Dried Tomatoes